The 5 Best Portable Hangboards to Train at the Crag (2023 Guide)

 And this does keep your core warm and your muscles limber.
 But it’s hard to warm up the fingers before a session effectively.
 This can result in strained or injured tendons.

-Portable hang boards help you to warm up at a crag.
+Unlike regular climbing hangboards, portable hangboards help you warm up at a crag.
 Most feature a variety of edge sizes, finger pockets, and grips that mimic common hand positions and movements used in rock climbing.

 These are also the perfect tool for at-home training or to get your blood flowing before the real thing at the gym.
 We’ve made a list of five of the best portable hang boards on the market today.

-First, we made a shortlist of all the widely available hang board models.
+First, we shortlisted all the widely available portable hang board models.
 Then, we checked customer ratings of those models from the major online retailers.

 This gives us a good idea of what works for most people.
 And we only consider opinions from customers who’ve made a verified purchase of the item.